psrashok/sailpoint/Introduction.md

             When a tracked event is detected, provisioning requests are generated.

             <ins> For Example </ins>
-            :point_right: ''' When the status of an employee changes from active to terminated, this lifecycle event can be configured to trigger a deprovisioning request for all of the access associate with the employee.\
+              ''' When the status of an employee changes from active to terminated, this lifecycle event can be configured to trigger a deprovisioning request for all of the access associate with the employee.\

             If an employee's job title changes, a trigger can launch the assignment of a new business role to replace the employee's current business role.'''